One Housing Group

-One Housing Group is a housing association based in London and the south east of the United Kingdom.
+One Housing Group was a housing association based in London and the south east of the United Kingdom.
 They manage 16,000 homes and provide support to residents who needs special help, through their social care arm, One Support.
 As of 2015-16, they had an annual turnover of £255m and employed ~1800 staff.

 Their Chief Executive is Richard Hill, and they are a member of the National Housing Federation.
 Their housing stock is mainly in the London boroughs of Barnet, Camden, Enfield, Hackney, Haringey, Islington, Newham, Tower Hamlets and the City of Westminster, as well as in Berkshire.

 One Housing Group was formed by a merger of Community Housing Association and the Toynbee Housing Association.
 Community was formed in 1972, and managed 5,000 homes at the times of the merger in July 2007.
 Toynbee was formed in 1962 and managed 3,000 homes at merger, alongside a further 2,100 homes managed by Toynbee Island Homes, a charitable subsidiary formed to look after stock transferred from London Borough Tower Hamlets on the Isle of Dogs.

 As of 2024, One Housing Group had almost fully been integrated into the Riverside Group, which now had combined stock levels of around 75,000 properties, across the United Kingdom.